L4w1i3t/Alter-Ego-AI/README.md

 - **Ollama Model Setup**:
   A temporary Ollama server is started to pull the necessary base language model.
 Once complete, the server is terminated.

-Once the wizard finishes, you’re ready to use ALTER EGO!
+Once the wizard finishes, you're ready to use ALTER EGO!

 **Prerequisites**:
 - Basic technical familiarity with language models and API integrations.